TechnicJelle/BlueMapWebAddons/watermark/README.md

 [←Back](..)

 # Watermark
+If you want to add a watermark to your map, you've come to the right place!

+//TODO: Add a screenshot.

+## Setup Instructions

 To add a "watermark" overlay image to your map, we'll need to write a little bit of JavaScript and CSS.